-David Scorey QC, described as ‘ferociously intelligent’ and ‘a real fighter’, is a commercial litigator who is a ‘ruthless opponent’ and a ‘polished advocate.’
+David Scorey QC, described as ‘ferociously intelligent’ and ‘a real fighter,’ is a commercial litigator who is a ‘ruthless opponent’ and a ‘polished advocate.’
 Instructed by both UK and international clients, David specialises in complex disputes and is ‘commercially focused’ and ‘savvy’.
 He is ‘a deft advocate on his feet’ and ‘a stylish lawyer’ who has ‘an immense presence both in court and when dealing with clients.’
-He acts in domestic and international arbitrations in addition to court litigation (where he has significant appellate experience in the Court of Appeal, House of Lords (as was) and Supreme Court), in addition to the CJEU and ECHR.

 David usually acts as leader of a team of barristers or as co-chair with foreign lawyers and has particular experience of working with US attorneys from a variety of jurisdictions.
 First and foremost, David is a practical lawyer which ‘is one of the things that sets him apart from other barristers.’
 He is a team player, ‘very approachable and is excellent with clients’ and is able to ‘inspire confidence both with practitioners and in-house teams.’
 David’s broad practice means that he is ‘an incredibly good, deep thinker.
 He is adept at thinking across issues.’

-David also has considerable experience in VAT, Insurance Premium Tax and other duties, instructed by solicitors, accountants and other professionals under the direct access rules.
-His tax practice includes both advisory work and litigation where he has appeared on behalf of taxpayers at all levels, taking appeals from the FTT, through to the House of Lords / Supreme Court and on to the CJEU.
+David also has considerable experience in tax, particularly VAT, IPT and other duties, instructed by solicitors, accountants and other professionals.
+His revenue practice includes both advisory work and litigation where he has appeared on behalf of taxpayers at all levels, taking appeals from the FTT, through to the House of Lords / Supreme Court and on to the CJEU.

-David also accepts instructions as arbitrator and is a member of the ARIAS(UK) Panel of Arbitrators.
+David also accepts instructions as arbitrator.
+He is Chairman of ARIAS(UK), a member of the ARIAS(UK) Panel of Arbitrators and a member of the London Chamber of Arbitration’s panel of arbitrators.

 - What others say